Arlene Dunn

 Arlene Dunn is a Canadian Progressive Conservative politician who has represented Saint John Harbour in the Legislative Assembly of New Brunswick since 2020.

 Dunn is a member of the Executive Council of New Brunswick.

+On February 2, 2024 Dunn announced her immediate resignation from cabinet.
+She resigned her seat in the Legislative Assembly six days later on February 8.

+Biography

+Arlene Dunn has held different functions in construction unions, notably the post of director of Canada's Building Trades Unions.